 Authorize guest access in Microsoft Teams

-- Microsoft Teams: Controls Microsoft Teams only.
+- Teams: Controls the guest experience in Teams only.

-Azure Active Directory
+Control guest access in Azure Active Directory

 Azure AD includes the following settings to configure external users:

 Admins and users in the guest inviter role can invite: Yes means that admins and users in the guest inviter role will be able to invite guests to the tenant.
 No means admins and users can't invite guests to the tenant.